-The Hearing Care Centre’s hearing aid recycling scheme collects thousands of hearing aids for hard-of-hearing individuals across the world, who have limited financial resources.
+The Hearing Care Centre collects thousands of hearing aids for hard-of-hearing individuals across the world, who have limited financial resources.

-The World Health Organisation estimates that 278 million people worldwide have moderate to profound hearing loss in both ears.
-Yet, current annual production of hearing aids is estimated to meet less than 10% of global need.
-The poor are especially affected because they are unable to afford the preventative care necessary to avoid hearing loss, or hearing aids to improve their hearing.
+The World Health Organisation estimates that 360 million people worldwide have disabling hearing loss.
+Yet, current annual production of hearing aids meets less than 10% of the global need.

 How to donate